solomonogunyeye/Walmart-sales-dataset/README.md

 1. Electronics category is high-revenue but high-volatility; requires dynamic inventory strategies.
 2. Groceries are steady and predictable; ideal for optimizing stock levels to reduce waste.
 3. Credit cards dominate high-value transactions; targeted promotions could increase digital wallet adoption.
+4. Customer loyalty data should be incorporated for targeted marketing.
-4. Average transaction value variance suggests promotions and discounts significantly influence purchase behavior.
+5. Average transaction value variance suggests promotions and discounts significantly influence purchase behavior.

 # Key Notes
 1. Missing values may influence validity of Analysis in Practice.
-2. Customer loyalty data should be incorporated for targeted marketing.
+2. Data was saved into postgreSQL as text to accomodate missing data being filled with "TBA".
+3. Numeric calculations are performed by temporarily casting text fields to numeric types using PostgreSQL ::numeric or ::integer functions.